-Eating out in Leeds
+Top eats in Leeds

 Leeds is a city dubbed as a ‘foody haven’ and feeding thousands of hungry students is at the heart of the Leeds restaurant scene.
 With a vast independent food scene, this town’s reputation for cuisine innovation extends to a great choice of food options for any hipster wanting to explore more than the standard high street fair.
 Artisan coffee shops, underground tapas joints and pioneering fusion Vietnamese restaurants, these little jewels are can be found all across the city.

 Stage Expresso & Brewbar, on Great George Street, is a hidden-away café is a marriage made in heaven for any student seeking out a flat white and freshly-baked pastry, while La Taberna is family-run tapas restaurant that will become an absolute favourite during your student years.